w3sami/StripeBundle/README.md

 ?>
 ```

-To see all available api calls see https://stripe.com/docs/api
+To see all available api calls of stripe service see https://stripe.com/docs/api